BallStateCBER/datacenter-plugin-cakephp4/README.md

 - Have `Mailer` classes extend `DataCenter\Mailer\DataCenterMailer` to use the plugin's default layout and settings
 - If using the `DataCenter.default` email layout, create elements called `email_signature_html.php` and `email_signature_text.php` to override default signatures
+- These elements can `return false` to disable email signatures

 ## Authentication / Authorization
 Refer to the plugin's [auth docs](docs/auth.md) for information about using its standard auth setup.